buendiaenr1/normal-test/README.md

 # normal-test

-Translation of matlab a Julia
+Translation of matlab to Julia

 Check if a vector comes from a normal distribution.